Morocco Telecoms Market Report

 Key developments:

-• Report update includes ITU’s data for 2020, updated Telecom Maturity Index charts and analyses, regulator’s market data to Q3 2021, operator data to Q1 2022, recent market developments.
+• Report update includes ITU’s data updates, updated Telecom Maturity Index charts and analyses, regulator’s market data to December 2024, operator data to Q1 2025, recent market developments.

 Companies mentioned in this report:

-• Maroc Telecom / Itissalatt Al-Maghrib (IAM), Orange Morocco, Inwi
+• Maroc Telecom / Itissalat Al-Maghrib (IAM), Orange Morocco, Inwi (Wana)

 Related Reports